 example over and over.

 The best way to do it is to say the same thing in multiple ways.
 Don’t go overboard and don’t fatigue your reader by saying the same thing over and over.
-You can use similies, or various stories with the same moral, ability or outcome.
+You can use similes, or various stories with the same moral, ability or outcome.

-3. Try future pacing Your Abilities.
+3. Try Future Pacing Your Abilities.

 Future pacing your abilities means writing in a way that makes the selection panel imagine you in the job.